austinbhale/clang-tidy-html/README.md

 An example html output can be found [here](https://austinbhale.com/Clang-Visualizer/examples/example.html).

+A separate example with the external link option as a button can be found [here](https://austinbhale.com/Clang-Visualizer/examples/example-with-button.html).

 The highlighting functionality uses your local session storage, which will save your changes on exit.

 ## Contributing